SkylineCommunications/dataminer-docs/develop/devguide/Connector/Howto/How_to_handle_XML_and_JSON_data_in_QActions.md

 To convert the JSON text illustrated above, you will need this text in a string instance.

 In DataMiner connectors, you can achieve this by using a *GetParameter* call that collects parameter data holding a string in JSON format.
-Once this string is available, you will need to:
+Once this string is available, you will need to do the following:

-- Reference the *NewtonSoft.JSON.dll* in your QAction C# project.
+1. Reference the *NewtonSoft.JSON.dll* in your QAction C# project.
-- Add `using NewtonSoft.JSON;`
+1. Add `using NewtonSoft.JSON;`
-- Use the method `JSONConvert.DeserializeObject<T>(string source)`, where T is the *Rootobject* class and *string source* is the string that holds the text in JSON format.
+1. Use the method `JSONConvert.DeserializeObject<T>(string source)`, where T is the *Rootobject* class and *string source* is the string that holds the text in JSON format.

 The following code snippet represents an example of a QAction routine that deserializes parameter ID 3 (JSON data) and fills a table with all instances extracted from the deserialized JSON.